Barclays Arrival® Premier World Elite Mastercard® Review

 Both the Barclays Arrival® Premier World Elite Mastercard® and the Capital One® Venture® Rewards Credit Card are general travel rewards cards, so both offer highly sought after flexibility.
-Both cards entice new card members with bonus rewards; however, if you're impatient, the Capital One® Venture® Rewards Credit Card is the better choice because it offers a bonus of 50,000 miles once you spend $3,000 on eligible purchases in the first three months after account opening.
-Those miles are worth $500 in travel and "travel" is broadly defined as hotels, flights, car rentals and much more.
+Both cards entice new card members with bonus rewards; however, if you're impatient, the Capital One® Venture® Rewards Credit Card is the better choice because it offers a bonus of 100,000 miles once you spend $20,000 on eligible purchases in the first 12 months after account opening or earn just 50,000 miles once you spend $3,000 on eligible purchases in the first three months after account opening.
+The 100,000 miles are worth up to $1,000 in travel and "travel" is broadly defined as hotels, flights, car rentals and much more.

 Barclays Arrival® Premier World Elite Mastercard®, meanwhile, offers up to 25,000 rewards miles for $25,000 spent, but only at the end of each year.

-Both cards offer the Global Entry fee credit opportunity, which will save you money every few years, but the Capital One® Venture® Rewards Credit Card has a lower annual fee at $0 intro for first year; $95 after that.
+Both cards offer the Global Entry fee credit opportunity, which will save you money every few years, but the Capital One® Venture® Rewards Credit Card has a lower annual fee at $95.

 While the Barclays Arrival® Premier World Elite Mastercard® offers up to a 25,000-mile bonus at the end of each account year, Discover it® Miles offers to MATCH all the miles you earn at the end of your first year.
 That means that if you earn 35,000 miles with the Discover card in you first year, you'll actually walk away with 70,000 miles at the end of the year.
 Those bonus miles, however, end after that first year with Discover it® Miles, though you will continue to earn a respectable 1.5 miles per $1 spent – and you'll do all of this with a card that doesn't charge an annual fee.

 The best applicant for the Barclays Arrival® Premier World Elite Mastercard® is a person who travels often, particularly if that travel takes you abroad.
 Additionally, because of the annual bonus opportunity, it's best for the person who intends to put most if not all their credit card purchases on the card.